You would have heard somehow that processed food is unhealthy.

 Minimally processed foods have certain disadvantages that cannot be ignored.

-- Some minimally processed foods can destroy most of the nutrients such as peeling off outer layers of fruits, vegetables, and grains.
+- Some minimally processed foods can destroy most of the nutrients, such as peeling off the outer layers of fruits, vegetables, and grains.
 Peeling removes some of the plant nutrients such as phytonutrient and fiber.

-- Heating and drying can also destroy certain vitamins and minerals.
+- Heating and drying can also destroy specific vitamins and minerals.
 Although, you can add some of the nutrients which are lost during processing.
 But, it is impossible to recreate food nutrients in its original form.
-So, fortification may help but it is not the replacement of original form.
+So, fortification may help, but it is not the replacement of the original form.

-What is a good alternative to processed foods?
+What is an excellent alternative to processed foods?